Tornado outbreak of May 18–21, 2013: Lake Thunderbird–Bethel Acres–Shawnee, Oklahoma

 At 6:00 p.m.
-CDT (2300 UTC) on May 19, this large and powerful high-end EF4 tornado touched down along the western shore of Lake Thunderbird in eastern Cleveland County (east of Norman).
+CDT (2300 UTC) on May 19, this large and powerful EF4 tornado touched down along the western shore of Lake Thunderbird in eastern Cleveland County (east of Norman).
 Initially, the tornado was weak, damaging roofs and trees (though a metal building was destroyed at EF2 intensity in this area).
 The tornado intensified as it crossed Lake Thunderbird, destroying a mobile home and tearing the roofs off of two frame homes as it reached the eastern shore of the lake.
 Further northeast, the tornado intensified further to EF3 strength as it tore through several nearby subdivisions, heavily damaging or destroying numerous homes and mobile homes, and toppling several metal high-tension truss towers.
 The tornado widened and weakened back to EF2 strength as it crossed S Harrah Rd, completely destroying several mobile homes and outbuildings in that area.
 The tornado maintained EF2 strength as it passed directly over the Shawnee Reservoir, destroying numerous mobile homes and tearing roofs off of frame homes along the shore.
 The tornado regained EF3 intensity as it passed northwest of Bethel Acres, and a mobile home park sustained a direct hit from the tornado in this area, with 30–35 mobile homes completely destroyed.
 There, one person was killed and six others were injured, two critically.
 A frame home near the mobile home park was left with only interior rooms standing.